 The city of Rio de Janeiro has captured most of Brazil’s glory through the decades, but the state of which it is the capital has many attractions of its own - an exciting contrast of forested mountains and sun-drenched beaches, all within a few hours of the city.

-A few hours further south is the 17th century colonial port of Paraty, whose cobbled centre has been declared a national historic monument.
-In and around the town are some lovely art galleries, craft shops, pousadas and private villas. »»
+250km south-west of Rio (and a similar distance north-east of São Paulo) is the 17th century colonial port of Paraty, whose cobbled centre has been declared a national historic monument.
+In and around the town are some lovely art galleries, craft shops, pousadas and private villas.

 São Paulo, Brazil’s largest city as well as one of the largest cities in the world, is home to almost 11 percent of Brazil’s population and more ethnic communities than any other city in the region.
 It has some interesting markets (such as the Hippie Market in the Praça da República) and a snake farm at Butantã, where much of the world’s serum used to be produced.